-Simultaneous with the Commencement of Operations, the Predecessor Fund, reorganized with and into the Fund.
+Simultaneous with the commencement of the Fund's operations ("Commencement of Operations"), the Variant Alternative Income Fund, L.P. (the "Predecessor Fund"), reorganized with and transferred substantially all of its portfolio securities into the Fund.
 The performance of Shares for periods before the Commencement of Operations is that of the Predecessor Fund.
 The Predecessor Fund's performance has been adjusted to reflect the estimated gross expenses of the Shares (minus the projected Acquired Fund Fees and Expenses).
 For the estimated gross expenses of the Shares (including Acquired Fund Fees and Expenses), see "Fund Fees and Expenses."